danielalcalde/encap/README.md

 ```
 nohup python scripts/my_script/<version_number>/my_script.py &>> scripts/my_script/<version_number>/log & disown
 ```
 The log file will be tailed afterwards.
-This makes it easy to run to keep track of different experiments.
+This makes it easy to keep track of different computational experiments.
 In python an example could be the following:

 #### my_script.py
 ```python